 "When I found out that my real relationship with Anakin was so completely different from what I thought, I asked Luke to tell me his side of story with all the facts I didn't know.
 Anakin himself has told him about his love for Padmé Naberrie, the mother of Luke and Leia.
 She was the emotional replacement for the loss of his mother.

 Anakin's life as a Jedi started here on Tatooine, more than forty years ago.
 He and his mother were slaves to Wattoo, a Toydarian dealer of technical spare parts.
 By accident Anakin met Padmé and Ben Kenobi's master Qui-Gon Jinn after their space ship had made an emergency landing and visited Mos Espa to find spare parts to repair their ship.
 Master Qui-Gon sensed Anakin's strong bond with the Force and could free the boy from slavery.
 He took Anakin with him to Coruscant, but Anakin's mother Shmi had to stay behind and that was the beginning of Anakin's emotional struggle.
 A struggle he lost, when emperor Palpatine seduced him to the Dark Side of the Force.
 Qui-Gon could have filled the emotional gap, but he died in a battle with the Sith apprentice of Darth Sidious, Darth Maul.
-After his death, Ben Kenobi, then still Obi-Wan Kenobi, became Anakin's master.
+After Qui-Gon's death, Ben Kenobi, then still Obi-Wan Kenobi, became Anakin's master.
 Ben has admitted to Luke that he overrated himself, thinking he was as good a Jedi master as master Yoda.
 He was wrong.
 During Anakin training as a padawan Ben lost his control about him as a master.
 Ben was not stern enough, too friendly and too forgiving.
 I still feel sad, when I recall this part of the story as Luke has told me."

 "Did he marry Padmé Naberrie?
 I thought, that a Jedi mustn't get involved in a emotional relationship.
 I find that very difficult to accept, for one of a Jedi's main task is to help and support other living beings and show his compassion for them.
 Master Leia says, that her brother doesn't agree with that old Jedi rule.
 She is a Jedi Knight and married.
 I have seen how much she loves general Solo.
 Her love for her husband doesn't distract her from her task as a Jedi."
 Ian commented.